shidel/fd-nls/danger/readme.md

 0808N-EN.FNT will get loaded for that size.
 If you use ImgEdit to create or edit a font, the different formats are handled automatically and transparently.
-Other editors will not be capable of creating fonts wither than 8 bits that are compatible with ImgEdit or the Inferno Game Engine.
+Other editors will not be capable of creating fonts wither than 8 bits that are compatible with ImgEdit or the Danger Engine.

 The first letter following the font size is the basic style idenifier.
 N, T, B & I stand for normal, thin, bold and italic.